Adult Leisure

 Registered Programs

 Each of the programs listed below require advanced registration.
-Participants can choose to register online, register over the phone by calling 705-742-0050, or register in person at the Peterborough Sport & Wellness Centre or Miskin Law Community Complex during regular operating hours.
+Participants can choose to register online, register over the phone by calling 705-742-0050, or register in person at the Peterborough Sport and Wellness Centre or Miskin Law Community Complex during regular operating hours.

 Qigong involves the cultivation of energy and awareness through movement, posture, and breathing.
 The overarching goal of our Qigong practice is to enhance long-term quality of life.
 Qi refers to the bio-magnetic energy found within all living things.
 It circulates in natural patterns through channels called meridians and vessels.
 Qigong leads energy through these channels helping to open up points blocked by physical, mental, or emotional stress.
 We move to generate heat, stand to activate qi, and sit to quiet the mind.
 In so doing, our Qigong practice helps us to counter the negative effects of sedentary living and stress.

-May 19 - June 30
+May 19 - July 7

 The shuffleboard league will resume in the near future.
 Check back for more information.